 Miss Ellaneous has been entertaining audiences for over 15 years.
 Based in Melbourne, but originally from the Top End, this glitzy celebrity is a familiar face at events from Sydney Gay and Lesbian Mardi Gras to Darwin Festival, and the NAIDOC Ball.
 However, she is no stranger to jet-setting, MC-ing, acting and doing solid impersonations in global major cities like London, New York and Toronto.

-Signature style: An fashion designer and who finds creative ways to incorporate the Aboriginal flag onto a glitter frock.
-But this year Miss Ellaneous has swapped her heels for a pair of thongs, and introduced her alter-ego Miss Bogan Villea to Mardi Gras.
+Signature style: A fashion designer and who finds creative ways to incorporate the Aboriginal flag onto glitter frocks, but has also been known to swap her heels for a pair of thongs, and introduced her alter-ego Miss Bogan Villea to Mardi Gras 2017.

 Nana Miss Koori